-Capital policies & procedure projects include, but are not limited to, strategic reviews of guidelines and directives relating to administrative, governance and operational processes.

-In 2022, Resolution No. 22-321 suspended the consideration for converting Colin Street in Port Bruce to a one-way loop around Wannacott Park pending future budget consideration for a higher order Port Bruce Beach and Waterfront Master Plan as noted in the 2021 Parks and Rec Master plan, and indicated inclusion in the 2023 Capital Budget for undertaking, and additional budget allowance placed in 2024 through 2027 for implementation.
+DESCRIPTION GALLERY Capital policies & procedure projects include, but are not limited to, strategic reviews of guidelines and directives relating to administrative. governance and operational processes.
+In 2022, Resolution No. 22-321 suspended the consideration for converting Colin Street in Port Bruce to a one-way loop around Wannacott Park pending future budget consideration for a higher order Port Bruce Beach and Waterfront Master Plan as noted in the 2021 Parks and Rec Master plan, and indicated inclusion in the 2023 Capital Budget for undertaking, and additional budget allowance placed in 2024 through Welcome to 2027 for implementation.
 Due to budgetary constraints in 2023, the request for a Port Bruce Beach and Waterfront Master Plan was deferred to 2024.
 As a result, the budgetary amount of \$40,000 is requested to be carried forward to the 2024 budget requests.

-TOTAL REQUEST: \$40,000 Projected Initiation: 2023 Service Continuity Internal Project A carryforward budgetary amount of \$40,000 is requested from 2023.
-Estimated Completion: 2024 Service Enhancement New Service This project will be entirely funded from tax levy reserves.
+TOTAL REQUEST: \$40,000 Projected 2023 A carryforward budgetary amount of \$40,000 is requested from 2023.
+Initiation: ☐ Internal Project ☐ Service Enhancement This project will be entirely funded from tax levy reserves.
+Estimated □ Third-Party Project 2024 ☐ New Service Completion: